 Maintaining euvolemia and renal perfusion in critically ill patients

-Closely monitoring renal function when nephrotoxic drugs must be used
+Closely monitoring renal function when nephrotoxic medications must be used

 Among patients with diabetes, controlling blood glucose levels